-A minimum of an upper second-class Bachelor's degree from a UK university, or an overseas qualification of an equivalent standard.
+A minimum of a second-class Bachelor's degree from a UK university, or an overseas qualification of an equivalent standard.
 Candidates who hold a professional or other qualification obtained by written examinations and approved by UCL together with at least three years of appropriate professional experience may also be admitted.

 If your education has not been conducted in the English language, you will be expected to demonstrate evidence of an adequate level of English proficiency.

 The English language level for this programme is: Standard.

 Further information can be found on our English language requirements page.